 Throughout the early 1950s, Harry Cohn began to fall in love with Las Vegas.
 By 1954, he was flying to the desert gaming town with his close personal assistant, Jonie Taps, nearly every other weekend.
 Taps recalled that Cohn loved Vegas for its “naked greed, lights, noise, action, and its women.”
 Cohn was rumored to be close to numerous women in the desert metropolis, as well as notorious Vegas (and Hollywood) gangsters like Johnny Roselli.
 The trips made Cohn feel energetic and young.
 As the 1950s progressed, so did his interest in the town.
 His waning energy for Columbia was inversely related to the rise of his desert excursions.
 A private man to employees, friends, and family, Cohn revealed to Taps on these trips that he had to make the most of the few years he had left.
 Indeed, by 1955, Harry Cohn began to fixate on his death.

 Cohn was convinced that he would die at age sixty-seven.
 It had been the age of his mother’s death and, in 1956, his brother Jack also died at the same age.
-The loss of Jack weighed heavy on Cohn; in many ways, despite their contentious relationship, Jack and Harry had been central to each other’s careers and lives.
+The loss of Jack weighed heavily on Cohn; in many ways, despite their contentious relationship, Jack and Harry had been central to each other’s careers and lives.
 With him gone, Cohn sunk into a deep depression, which also helps explain his much-needed escapes to Las Vegas.
 To protect his studio image, Cohn kept his medical problems private and hidden.
 The first indication that he was unwell came in 1954, when Cohn underwent surgery for throat cancer.
 While few knew the nature of his hospital stay, his behavior as the mogul of Columbia was never the same afterwards.
 His hours shortened, his confrontational persona softened, and his presence on film productions grew rare.
 A consummate entrepreneur and businessman until the end, Cohn confided to his wife that he worried about news of his health being leaked to the press because it would “make Columbia’s stock plummet.”
 He never stopped believing that, in the film business, the outer shell of the mogul was most important.
 A tough exterior remained his goal until his last days.

 In 1958, at age 66, Cohn’s premonitions about his death caught up with him.
 Returning from a meeting in New York, Cohn suffered a heart attack mid-flight.
 He refused to allow the plane to land early, convinced that the news would send Columbia into a tailspin.
 Instead, he clung to life on oxygen until the plane reached Los Angeles.
 The prolonged time without medical attention weakened his heart.
 Cohn struggled on for two more months.
 At the end of February, Cohn retreated with his wife for his last vacation in Phoenix, Arizona.
 During a dinner banquet on the 28th, Cohn overdosed on nitroglycerin tablets (taking six pills instead of his usual one).
 By early morning, a coronary occlusion had brought him near death.
 Finally allowing for an ambulance to be called, Cohn was rushed to St. Joseph’s Hospital in Phoenix.
 Before he could reach the hospital, he died.
 His last words to his wife were uncharacteristic of the tough mogul he had constructed himself to be.
 “Too tough,” he reportedly told his wife Joan, “It’s just too tough.”
 He was just five months shy of realizing his premonition of death at 67.
 Within an hour of his death, Joan Cohn insisted that his corpse be baptized.